 2019 marks the 200th birthday of German pianist and composer Clara Schumann, known for her works for orchestra, chamber music and character pieces for solo piano.
 In her honour, the Classical:NEXT 2019 Innovation Award will celebrate women in music.
 The 2019 list of nominees is the most international yet, with nominations coming in from 26 countries across Europe, North America and Asia.

-The Nominating Committee informs classical music professionals about potential winners outside of their own national or professional periphery.
+The Nominating Committee informs classical music professionals about potential recipients outside of their own national or professional periphery.

-The winner is chosen by you, the Classical:NEXT community.
+The recipients are chosen by you, the Classical:NEXT community.
 Everybody with a C:N NET account will be able to vote.
-We are happy to present to you this year’s three winners of the Classical:NEXT 2019 Innovation Award: Resonancia Femenina, Umculo - Shirley Apthorp and PRS Foundation - Keychange.
+We are happy to present to you this year’s three recipients of the Classical:NEXT 2019 Innovation Award: Resonancia Femenina, Umculo - Shirley Apthorp and PRS Foundation - Keychange.